-The Respondent has the option to stop the meeting in order to retain a licensed attorney or nonattorney advocate.
+If the Respondent attends the meeting requested by the Director of Student Conduct, the Respondent has the option to stop the meeting in order to retain a licensed attorney or non-attorney advocate.
 The meeting will be rescheduled as soon as possible thereafter.
-The same rights described in this Chapter 6, Section I(b) apply to Complainants in cases subject to Chapter 8 of this Code.
+The same rights described in this Chapter 6, Section I.1\apply to Complainants in cases subject to Chapter 8 of this Code.

 Section II.
-Participation of Licensed Attorneys or Non-Attorney Advocates a.
-Conduct Procedures in which Licensed Attorneys and Non-Attorney Advocates May Participate
+Participation of Licensed Attorneys or Non-Attorney Advocates

+1. Conduct Procedures in which Licensed Attorneys and Non-Attorney Advocates May Participate

-In accordance with NCGS Section 116-40.11, and subject to the requirements set forth in this Chapter 6, Section II(b), a Respondent who has been Accused of a Violation of this Code may be represented, at the Respondent's expense, by a licensed attorney or a non-attorney advocate (Representative) during the Conduct Procedure, except when the violation:
+In accordance with NCGS Section 116-40.11, and subject to the requirements set forth in this Chapter 6, Section II.2, a Respondent may be represented, at the Respondent's expense, by a licensed attorney or a non-attorney advocate (Representative) during the Conduct Procedure, except when the violation:

-- 1. Will be addressed by a Student Honor Court (Student Judicial Board), or - 2.
+- a.
+Will be addressed by a Student Honor Court (Student Hearing Panel), or - b.
 Is an allegation of academic dishonesty, as governed by University Policy 407, The Code of Student Academic Integrity.